GoogleCloudPlatform/cloud-hackathons/hacks/security-in-media/solutions.md

-# Security in Media & Entertainment
+# Security with reCAPTCHA and Cloud Armor

 ## Introduction
-Welcome to the coach's guide for the Security in Media & Entertainment gHack.
+Welcome to the coach's guide for the Security with reCAPTCHA and Cloud Armor gHack.
 Here you will find links to specific guidance for coaches for each of the challenges.

 ## Coach's Guides
 - Challenge 0: Setup & Requirements